-3.4 Higher risk SCP groups:
+3.4 Higher risk Sample Collection Personnel groups:

-ADOs should carefully consider which SCP are involved in testing during the COVID-19 period.
-ADOs should consider excluding SCP that is at higher risk of transmitting the virus or higher risk of serious illness.
-While examples are provided below, ADOs should establish appropriate categories that are country specific.
+ADOs should carefully consider which Sample Collection Personnel are involved in testing during the COVID-19 period.
+ADOs should consider excluding Sample Collection Personnel that are at higher risk of transmitting the virus or higher risk of serious illness.
+While some examples are provided below, ADOs should establish appropriate categories that are country-specific and that are within the national laws of their country.

-a) SCP who are at higher risk of transmitting the virus:
+a) Sample Collection Personnel who are at higher risk of transmitting the virus:

-- i) SCP who work in a health care setting and who are in contact with COVID-19 positive patients. - ii) SCP who have been within close proximity of someone who tested positive or who was infected. - iii) SCP who have taken part in testing athletes who tested COVID-19 positive within 14 days after the specific test session. - iv) SCP who live with a person identified in one of the situations above, or who displays symptoms or recently returned from a high-risk country or a region of high community transmission, or does not meet whatever national guidelines or criteria which might be in place at the applicable time in the relevant country.
+- i) Sample Collection Personnel who are not fully vaccinated. - ii) Sample Collection Personnel who work in a health care setting and who are in contact with COVID-19 positive patients. - iii) Sample Collection Personnel who have been within close proximity of someone who tested positive or who was infected. - iv) Sample Collection Personnel who have taken part in testing athletes who tested positive for COVID-19 within 14 days after the specific test session. - v) Sample Collection Personnel who live with a person identified in one of the situations above, or who displays symptoms or recently returned from a high-risk country or a region of high community transmission or does not meet whatever national guidelines or criteria which might be in place at the applicable time in the relevant country.

-b) SCP who are at higher risk of serious illness:
+b) Sample Collection Personnel who are at higher risk of serious illness:

 This refers to individuals who may be considered more vulnerable and could suffer serious consequences if they contract COVID-19.
 These individuals should pay particular attention to avoid situations where they may contract the disease.
-However, if SCP still wish to be considered for testing missions, the ADO may request them to sign an informed consent so they are aware of the risk and the ADO's recommendation that SCP in any of the groups listed under points i, ii and iii below should not accept missions during the pandemic given the higher risk of serious illness if they get infected.
+However, if Sample Collection Personnel still wish to be considered for testing missions, the ADO may request them to sign an informed consent so they are aware of the risk and the ADO's recommendation that Sample Collection Personnel in any of the groups listed under points i-iv below should not accept missions during the pandemic given the higher risk of serious illness if they get infected.
 These include:

-- i) SCP who are over 60 years old (NOTE: Identifying a specific age is difficult.
-This may vary from country to country, but the general consensus is that older individuals are more vulnerable). - ii) SCP who have pre-existing medical conditions such as diabetes, heart disease or respiratory conditions. - iii) SCP who have compromised immune systems.
+- i) Sample Collection Personnel who are not fully vaccinated - ii) Sample Collection Personnel who are over 60 years old (NOTE: Identifying a specific age is difficult.
+This may vary from country to country, but older individuals are more vulnerable). - iii) Sample Collection Personnel who have pre-existing medical conditions such as diabetes, heart disease or respiratory conditions. - iv) Sample Collection Personnel who have compromised immune systems.

 NOTE: Athletes, and members of their households, may also be part of a vulnerable population based on pre-existing medical conditions or compromised immune systems.
-Such information should be requested as part of the athletes' whereabouts submission and/or the athlete questionnaire in Annex C.5
+Such information should be requested as part of the athletes' whereabouts submission and/or the athlete questionnaire in Annex C.2

-3.5 SCP Self-Assessment:
+3.5 Sample Collection Personnel Self-Assessment:

-For the SCP who will be conducting testing, develop a mechanism in which, if permitted by applicable data protection, health, and employment laws, SCP should self-assess before departing for a scheduled testing mission to which they have been assigned (i.e., on the same day) that:
+For the Sample Collection Personnel who will be conducting testing, develop a mechanism or use an existing screening tool in which, if permitted by applicable data protection, health, and employment laws, Sample Collection Personnel should self-assess before departing for a scheduled testing mission to which they have been assigned (i.e., on the same day) that: